phorton1/base-apps-artisan/docs/rpi.md

   to set the volume to 20% for running out of the 12V monitor HDMI outputs (which are speaker output) to the audio in of the small USB speakers.
-- the command 'cplay -l' will list the sound cards in the system, each of which has a 'card numbers' and typically a single 'device number' of 0
+- the command 'aplay -l' will list the sound cards in the system, each of which has a 'card numbers' and typically a single 'device number' of 0
 - the command 'pactl list sinks short' is a way to set the